keanehatescoding/strathmore_docs/First year Second Semimester Notes/Principles of Managemnet/Functional Organizational structure.md

 A functional structure is defined as a system where employees are grouped in different departments based on expertise, each having a functional head.
-Unlike a hierarchical chart, employees are organized by function rather than by authority.
+Unlike a directional chart, employees are organized by function rather than by authority.
-Examples
+## Examples
 A large company that operates with a structure that has functional elements is Unilever, the owner of brands such as Knorr, Dove, and Ben & Jerry’s.
 In late 2022, Unilever announced changes to its organizational structure to make it “simpler, more category-focused”.

 It moved away from its matrix structure and organized into five departments focused on Beauty & Well-Being, Personal Care, Nutrition, Home Care, and Ice Cream.
 Each department, or Business Group as Unilever calls it, is responsible for its own operations.